Yeabebe/Yeabebe/README.md

 I’m a passionate technologist working at the intersection of **engineering, software, and artificial intelligence**.
 With hands-on experience in front-end development and a growing background in AI, I thrive on creating digital tools that solve real-world problems.

 - 🔭 Currently working on:
-  - Business Development @iCog Labs
+  - Artificial General Intelligence @iCog Labs

 - 🌱 Learning:
   - Full-stack development